began making hand-printed books in London

 Library of Congress catalogue

-page listing NdA works which are in their collection.
+page lists NdA works which are in their collection.

 This link times out and goes back to their home page